hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 The adec bit is set when the application is making a declaration to the path.
 The pdec bit is set when the path is making a declaration to the application.

+## Reserved bits

+The final required four bits of SPUD packet MUST all be set to zero in this version of the protocol.
+These bits could be used for extensions in future versions.

 ## Additional information

-The information after the SPUD header is a CBOR {{RFC7049}} map (major type 5).
+The information after the SPUD header (if it exists) is a CBOR {{RFC7049}} map (major type 5).
 Each key in the map may be an integer (major type 0 or 1) or a text string (major type 3).
 Integer keys are reserved for standardized protocols, with a registry defining their meaning.
 This convention can save several bytes per packet, since small integers only take a single byte in the CBOR encoding, and a single-character string takes at least two bytes (more when useful-length strings are used).

 The only integer keys reserved by this version of the document are: